 Walk-in testing centers were also developed in South Korea using an innovative phone-booth method.
 The patient and provider are on opposite sides of a transparent barrier.
 Using reusable gloves, the provider swabs the patient’s oropharynx and nasopharynx, then the provider transports the sample to the lab nearby.
 These booths are much easier and faster to clean than a conventional room, with a turn-around time of only 10 minutes per patient.
 Similar methods are being considered in other HICs and may have a role to play in LMICs as well.
 For more detail on South Korea’s innovations, see Module 2.

-Based on optimal infection prevention and control (IPC) measures, every patient exhibiting COVID-19 symptoms should be isolated in a single-occupancy, negative pressure room.
+Based on optimal infection prevention and control (IPC) measures, every patient exhibiting COVID-19 symptoms should be isolated in a single-occupancy, negative-pressured room.
 However, this ideal has become unattainable as the pandemic has begun to overwhelm healthcare facilities worldwide.
 Cases requiring screening, hospitalization, and critical care are projected to far exceed existing capacity in LMICs and HICs alike.
 Low-income countries may be especially hard-hit, as they are estimated to have both significantly fewer hospital beds and ICU beds per capita.
 Given these critical shortages in hospital space and beds, alternative strategies must be pursued to physically isolate, test, and treat patients with COVID-19.
 Several innovations are presented below for possible adaptation in a resource-limited setting.

 Build Health International (BHI), a nonprofit developing sustainable health infrastructure in multiple LMICs, has generated site plans, design drawings, and blueprints for a COVID-19-focused screening and treatment center potentially deployable in many resource-limited communities.
 The center would be dedicated to triaging and treating patients with COVID-19 symptoms and would be built as either a standalone facility or an adjunct to current medical facilities (Walton, MGH Durant Technical Panel).

 Many features of this center balance IPC and patient care with space and resource constraints.
 Patient wards would contain beds spaced 0.9-1.8 m (3-6 ft) apart, separated by partitions to limit cross-transmission.
 Windows installed above beds would provide natural ventilation and airflow–a practical alternative to negative-pressure wards.
-Oxygen would be delivered via O2 cylinders or by O2 concentrators if power is available.
+Oxygen would be delivered via cylinders or concentrators if power is available.
 Overall, this center could enable large-scale cohorting, isolation, and treatment of patients with COVID-19.
 Located beyond the confines of existing clinics and hospitals, it would not only relieve overcrowding at those facilities but also minimize exposure of non-COVID-19 patients and healthcare personnel to the virus.

 Similarly, in Metro Manila, the most densely populated region in the Philippines, community volunteers and local architects have mobilized to design and build emergency quarantine facilities.
 These will house patients with presumptive COVID-19 who cannot be accommodated in area hospitals, several of which have already reached capacity.
 Critically, these facilities enable patients to self-isolate away from family and crowded living quarters at home.
 The project team has also provided blueprints for building these facilities from plastic sheeting and wood frames.

 The approaches above still have multiple potential limitations.
-Building field hospitals or retrofitting existing buildings requires intense mobilization of labor, construction materials, and engineering expertise.
+Building field hospitals or retrofitting existing buildings requires intense mobilization of labor, construction materials, funding and engineering expertise.
 In order to access these resources on short notice, communities must often secure considerable support from local and national governments, or partner extensively with nonprofits/NGOs.
 Additionally, while these solutions significantly increase isolation and treatment capacity, they do not directly address how to adequately staff and equip these facilities.
 This in itself poses a considerable challenge, given that medical personnel and supplies are already scarce in most resource-constrained settings.
 Finally, given ongoing presymptomatic (or asymptomatic) viral transmission (see Module 2), coupled with continued limitations in testing availability (see Module 3 for U.S. example), it has proven difficult to effectively isolate all true COVID-19 cases from the general population or from other patients.
 As a result, even if triage and treatment centers are designed as dedicated COVID-19 facilities, there can still be a significant risk of disease cross-transmission within these centers and in the community at large.